Aperel: Tomb and burial

 An ivory spoon in the form of a fish from Aperel's Saqqara tomb.

-At Saqqara, the Tomb of Aperel was discovered in 1987 by the French under supervision of Alain Zivie.
+At Saqqara, the Tomb of Aperel was discovered in 1987 by the French under the supervision of Alain Zivie.
 The tomb is designated as I.1 and is located in the cliffs of the Bubasteion (a sanctuary dedicated to Bastet).
-Taweret, Aperia's wife, may have been an important lady in her own right as she is the only New Kingdom woman identified to date to have been buried in a set of three coffins.
-Their son Huy was buried in year 10 of Akhenaten or even later.
+Taweret, Aperia's wife, may have been an important lady in her own right, as she is the only New Kingdom woman identified to date to have been buried in a set of three coffins.
+Their son Huy was buried in the tenth year of Akhenaten's rule or even later.
 Also mentioned in the tomb are Aperel’s sons Seny, an official, and Hatiay, a priest.

-According to Strouhal, Aperel was 50–60 years old at the time of his death, his wife Taweret was 40–50 years old at the time of her death, and their son Huy was 25–35 years old at the time of his death.
+According to Strouhal, Aperel was 50–60 years old at the time of his death; his wife Taweret was 40–50 years old at the time of her death, and their son Huy was 25–35 years old at the time of his death.